nogre/around_the_agora/README.md

 ### Title / Inspiration

 Around the Agora (Around the Horn, ESPN tv show featuring sports writers arguing over the sports news of the day) ; Trolley Around the Agora (TAtA)

-Whose Wisdom/Trolley is it Anyway?
+Whose Trolley is it Anyway? ; Whose Wisdom is it Anyway?
 (Whose line is it Anyway?, improv comedy show)

 #### Goals